 There is no need to deal with the mess and chaos for days on end of tearing out plumbing, ripping up floors, and damaging walls to replace bathtubs, sinks, bathroom wall tile and countertops, or even kitchen countertops that are in good working order just because you want to update the color scheme or because they have become stained, scratched, cracked, or otherwise damaged.

 Buying vs. Replacing

-The most expensive part of tub replacement begins with taking out the old tub, because in the process of doing that, parts of the bathroom tile must be torn away, which means you will need to hire a tileman to fix the damage.
-In addition to that, the hardware for the new tub may not fit the old plumbing fixtures, so now you'll need to hire a plumber.
-And on and on it can go.
+The most expensive part of tub replacement begins with taking out the old tub, because in the process of doing that, parts of the bathroom tile have to be removed, which means you will need to hire a tilesetter to replace those tiles .. or can you even find tiles like that anymore?

 Remember, bathrooms are built around tubs.
 Can you even get it out of the bathroom or through the front door at all?
 If not, it will need to be cut in half.
 Even if you can maneuver it through the house to the outside, you'll still need to dispose of it properly.

-Preparation is the Foundation
+Preparation is the Foundation!

 All surfaces must be thoroughly cleaned and repaired first as the foundational step.
 On porcelain, we use an acid to etch the surface.
 On cultured marble and fiberglass, we use a wet/dry sandpaper to "rough up" the surface so our product has something to adhere to.
 All areas not being refinished are completely protected by drop cloths, plastic, and masking paper.

 One of the comments we hear time and again is how meticulous Jim is as he goes about his work.
 Here is just one of these testimonials from a customer who had us come back to refinish a second tub in his home:

-It's a 'Sprayed-On' Process
+It's a "Sprayed-On" Finish

 After the surface is properly prepared, a primer coat is applied.
 This primer has a powerful bonding agent that shares common properties with the top coat which allows it to attach to the tub surface.
 The entire surface will then get a minimum of four top coats.

-Jim has mastered the art of refinishing and continues to be meticulous in every step of his work - truly an artist in his refinishing skills!
+Jim has mastered the art of refinishing and continues to be meticulous in every step of his work - truly an artist in refinishing skills!

-Our service areas extend to most of the Dallas Fort Worth metroplex including Addison, Argyle, Arlington, Bedford, Benbrook, Blue Mound, Carrollton, Cedar Hill, Cockrell Hill, Colleyville, Coppell, Corinth, Dallas, Dalworthington Gardens, Denton, DeSoto, Double Oak, Duncanville, Euless, Farmers Branch, Flower Mound, Fort Worth, Frisco, Garland, Grand Prairie, Grapevine, Haltom City, Haslet, Highland Park, Highland Village, Hurst, Irving, Justin, Keller, Kennedale, Lancaster, Lewisville, Mansfield, North Richland Hills, Northlake, Plano, Richardson, Richland Hills, Roanoke, Saginaw, Southlake, The Colony, Trophy Club, University Park, Watauga, Westlake, and many others.
+Our service areas extend to most of the Dallas Fort Worth metroplex including Addison, Argyle, Arlington, Bedford, Benbrook, Blue Mound, Carrollton, Cedar Hill, Cockrell Hill, Colleyville, Coppell, Corinth, Dallas, Dalworthington Gardens, Denton, DeSoto, Double Oak, Duncanville, Euless, Farmers Branch, Flower Mound, Fort Worth, Frisco, Garland, Grand Prairie, Grapevine, Haltom City, Haslet, Highland Park, Highland Village, Hurst, Irving, Justin, Keller, Kennedale, Lancaster, Lewisville, Mansfield, Mesquite, North Richland Hills, Northlake, Plano, Richardson, Richland Hills, Roanoke, Saginaw, Southlake, The Colony, Trophy Club, University Park, Watauga, Westlake, and many others.